walkmandede/patch_shopping_app/README.md

-# Flutter Shopping App
+# Patch Shopping App

 A modern, feature-rich shopping app built with Flutter.
-This app allows users to browse products, add them to a cart, and make purchases seamlessly.
+This app allows users to browse products by any desired methods like searching, sorting or filtering by categories.

 ---